Claremont, New Hampshire: Arts and culture

 A commercial area centered on Washington Street is Claremont's primary commercial district.
 An Italian Renaissance-styled City Hall building, which houses the historic Claremont Opera House, was built in 1897 and designed by architect Charles A. Rich.
 City Hall faces Broad Street Park, a rotary-style town square.
 This square connects Washington Street, Broad Street, and Main Street, which branch into different portions of the city.
 Broad Street Park contains war monuments to World War I, World War II, Korea and Vietnam, and Freedom Garden Memorial dedicated to the victims and families of September 11.
-Included are two Civil War cannon and the centrally-located Soldier's Monument, designed by Martin Milmore and dating to 1890.
+Included are two Civil War cannon and the centrally located Soldier's Monument, designed by Martin Milmore and dating to 1890.
 The park is also home to a historic bandstand, originally built in a Victorian style in 1890 and redesigned in 1922 in a Classical Revival style, which primarily serves as performance space for the Claremont American Band, a community band dating to about 1880.
 Parallel to Broad Street lies Pleasant Street, home to a downtown business district, which was the city's primary commercial zone until the development of the Washington Street district.

 A number of mill buildings dot the Lower Village District in the city's center, along the Sugar River, and several attempts have been made at historic preservation of some of them.
 To the north end of the town lies the Valley Regional Hospital, an out-patient resource of the popular Dartmouth-Hitchcock Medical Center of Lebanon.

 On the southern artery out of Claremont, Route 12, stood Highland View, the summer home of Claremont native William Henry Harrison Moody (1842–1925), who made his fortunes as a businessman and shoe manufacturer in the Boston area, but kept a residence in his hometown until his death.
 The large William H. H. Moody estate was known for its horses and its five large barns (the last of which burned in 2004 from a lightning strike), which once hosted several hundred imported horses on over 500 acre.
 Its Victorian farmhouse stands at the top of Arch Road.
 In March 1916, a 175 acre portion of the estate was donated by Moody to the city of Claremont for a city park, the entrance of which is on Maple Avenue; facilities include tennis.
 A lone access road leads through a coniferous forest to the top of a hill, maintained as a large field by the city, with a large, open-air stone structure suitable for picnics.
 The park has several miles of interconnected walking trailways; several of these trails terminate at the Boston and Maine Railroad.

+In 2021, The Ko'asek (Co'wasuck)Traditional Band of the Sovereign Abenaki Nation, a group claiming descent of the original indigenous population in the region, acquired and was gifted several parcels of local land for use in cultural ceremonies, nature preserves and education along with growing herbs and plants.
+In 2024 the group claims 554 members and now owns 26.37 acres in Claremont.